philbowles/h4plugins/docs/h4mqtt.md

 # Service Commands

-`stop` will disconnect from WiFi and initiate closedown of all Plugins the depend on WiFi `start` will connect to WiFi and start webserver and all dependent services
+`stop` will disconnect from MQTT and initiate closedown of all Plugins the depend on MQTT `start` will connect to MQTT and start all dependent services

 # Callbacks